Inner emigration: Origin of the concept

-Living in exile in the United States in the 1940s, the German writer Thomas Mann was concerned with the issue of German collective responsibility for World War II and the Holocaust.
+Living in exile in the United States in the 1940s, the German writer Heinrich Mann, was concerned with the issue of German collective responsibility for World War II and the Holocaust.
 He wrote several essays on the subject, including "Deutsche Schuld und Unschuld" ("German Guilt and Innocence") and "Über Schuld und Erziehung" ("On Guilt and Education").
-After reading about the liberation of the Nazi concentration camps in 1945, Mann said in a German-language BBC broadcast:
+After reading about the liberation of the Nazi concentration camps in 1945, his younger brother, Thomas Mann said in a German-language BBC broadcast: